 While the New Toyota Hilux comes from strong stock, there are too many variables to recommend them at the moment.

 The new 2.8L diesel also makes us cautious.
 We don’t think Australia wants these for Outback travel and touring.
 We want 3L or bigger, providing low down torque to basically idle down the highway.
 We are all for improving efficiency, but we don’t like to see performance, and potentially longevity sacrificed.

 So only time will tell if they hold up to the heritage.
 The Toyota’s of the 80s, up to around 2003, were the ones that gave it the name and the reputation.
 Unbreakable.
-And the 2018 range is still yet to be put through its paces.
-With the huge variety of worthy competitors now available, we wouldn’t recommend rushing into a Hilux just yet.
+And the 2018, 2019 and 2020 range is still yet to be put through its paces.
+With the huge variety of worthy competitors now available, you have plenty to choose from with similar specs.